jamespooley/shiny-resources/README.md

 ### Reactive Programming

+Remember the [4 maxims](https://shiny.rstudio.com/articles/understanding-reactivity.html) of reactive programming in Shiny prepared by Garret Grolemund:

+1. R expressions update themselves, if you ask.
+2. Nothing needs to happen instantly.
+3. The app must do as little as possible.
+4. Think carrier pigeons, not electricity.

 Joe Cheng's two presentations on reactivity from [Shiny DevCon 2016](https://resources.rstudio.com/shiny-developer-conference) are excellent places to start to learn about the programming model used by Shiny.